gpcnetwork/gpc_va-linkage/README.md

 ```

 #### Step 1.2 (Submission)
-Participating sites are expected to submit hash token files to GPC CC following the established process for[GROUSE*](https://github.com/gpcnetwork/GROUSE) submission using TLS/SSL secure protocol.
-Sites can choose to:
+Participating sites are expected to submit hash token files to GPC CC following either of the processes described below.
+Note that both processes use TLS/SSL secure protocol:
 a) either submit to their site-specific upload buckets via your site-specific submission url:

 | **GPC Site** | **S3 Bucket URL**                                                  |